PRESTO TAP OFFS

 Overcoming user research constraints

 As a UX designer, I knew I needed to understand the "why" through our users but due to budget constraints, I couldn't conduct user interviews.
-That's when I turned to platforms like Reddit, where riders shared their frustrations for tap offs.
+That's when I turned to platforms like Reddit, where riders shared their frustrations for missed tap offs.

 USER RESEARCH